sattar-abdul/DSA-Problems/README.md

 # 📘 DSA Practice Repository

-This repository contains my solutions to **Data Structures & Algorithms (DSA)** problems while preparing for placements.
+This repository contains my solutions to **Data Structures & Algorithms (DSA)** problems.
-Each folder is organized by topic, and every file includes problem statements, approaches, and clean code.
+Each folder is organized by topic, and every file includes a problem and it's clean code.

 ---